 Costs under leases, which are required to be treated as financecapital leases under generally accepted governmental accounting principles, are allowable only up to the amount that would be allowed had the governmental unit purchased the property on the date the lease agreement was executed.
 This amount would include expenses such as depreciation or use allowance, maintenance, and insurance.
 Interest costs related to capital leases are allowable to the extent they meet the criteria for allowability of interest in section 1.010.113.3 of these Rrules.

-- 4. Office Space Costs to be Excluded from Reimbursement - a.
-Office Space Funded by Others b.
-Sublet Office Space c.
-Used by Others
+4. Office Space Costs to be Excluded from Reimbursement

+a.
+Office Space Funded by Others

 Office space cost to be excluded is space that is funded by another State or private agency.